teghoz/dynamic-fizz-buzz/README.md

 # dynamic-fizz-buzz
-Just a dynamic way of handling the fizz-buzz-bazz.
+Just a dynamic way of handling the fizz-buzz-bazz code challenge.
 All you need to do is add the rules in the configuration below:

 ```
 public class DynamicFizzBuzzRequest